-- 22. Not all revenue expenditure is deductible.
-The main test is that the expense be incurred "wholly and exclusively" for the purposes of the profession.
-It is specifically provided that if an expense is incurred for a dual purpose, that expense may be apportioned between any identifiable part or any identifiable proportion incurred wholly and exclusively for the purposes of the trade, and the part of proportion of the expense incurred for a non-business purpose.
-If the barrister works at home, they can claim a proportion of domestic expenses as the costs of maintaining an office at home.
-This is usually undertaken by reference to the floor area of study compared with the floor area of whole dwelling.
-Likewise, if a barrister uses his or her car partly for business, a proportion of the running costs may be claimed as a business expense and this is usually calculated by reference to the business mileage as a percentage of total mileage. - 23.
-In many cases it should be clear whether a cost is incurred for professional or personal reasons.
+24. In many cases it should be clear whether a cost is incurred for professional or personal reasons.
 Difficulties arise where the barrister has a dual purpose in incurring the expense, and it does not lend itself to apportionment between business and non-business use.
 In that case the expense is non-deductible in its entirety.
-The situations in which this rule applies include: - a.
-Subsistence: Subsistence when in chambers is not deductable (although the costs of modest expenditure on subsistence away from chambers and home should be allowable, along with costs of accommodation, travel etc.). - b.
-The cost of court clothing: Following the decision of the House of Lords in Mallalieu v Drummond1, the cost of court clothing, including dark suits and court shirts, is not allowed as a deduction, since the barrister is said to be wearing these clothes partly for the personal reasons of modesty and warmth.
+The situations in which this rule applies include:

+- a.
+Subsistence: subsistence when in chambers is not deductible (although the costs of modest expenditure on subsistence away from chambers and home should be allowable, along with costs of accommodation, travel etc.). - b.
+The cost of court clothing: following the decision of the House of Lords in Mallalieu v Drummond5, the cost of court clothing, including dark suits and court shirts, is not allowed as a deduction, since the barrister is said to be wearing these clothes partly for the personal reasons of modesty and warmth.
 This analysis should not extend to collars, bands and studs, or laundry costs of the same (as indicated above, the costs of wigs and gowns are capital so cannot be deducted in any event), and - c.
 Dining expenses: HMRC takes the view that the social element of dining is inseparable from the professional.